Dermatologist In Singapore - Lumine Dermatology Clinic

 Why Home Removal Is Not Recommended

-Home remedies and over-the-counter solutions for skin tags can lead to complications.
-Cutting or burning a skin tag without medical guidance increases the risk of bleeding, infection, scarring, and skin discoloration.
+Home remedies and over-the-counter solutions can lead to complications.
+Cutting, burning, or applying harsh chemicals without medical guidance increases the risk of bleeding, infection, scarring, and skin discolouration.

 What to Expect After Skin Tag Removal